-To enroll a dependent who first becomes eligible to enroll after you became a subscriber (such as a new spouse, a newborn child, or a newly adopted child), you must submit the applicable Health Plan-approved change of enrollment form or a Senior Advantage Election Form to your group within 31 days after the dependent first becomes eligible.
+To enroll a dependent who first becomes eligible to enroll after you became a subscriber (such as a new spouse, a newborn child, or a newly adopted child), you must submit a Health Plan-approved change of enrollment form and a Senior Advantage Election Form to your group within 31 days after the dependent first becomes eligible.

 Effective date of Senior Advantage coverage.
-The effective date of coverage for newly acquired dependents is determined by your group, subject to confirmation by the Centers for Medicare & Medicaid Services.
+The effective date of coverage for newly acquired dependents is determined by your group, subject to confirmation by CMS.